 A: B’hootz is an experiential mentorship program that focuses on embodied, nature-based Jewish learning.
 We weave Jewish teachings, stories, and songs with wilderness skills, nature awareness, challenges, and community building experiences.
 There are no walls, no desks, and usually no paper.
 The forest is our classroom.

 Wilderness Torah youth programs do not replace synagogue Hebrew school education, where students formally learn skills such as Hebrew, Torah, and prayer.
-Rather, Wilderness Torah’s programs engage youth in the natural world through Jewish stories, teachings, songs, and prayers to help youth learn about themselves, become more self-reliant, and deepen their relationship to nature and Jewish tradition.
+Rather, Wilderness Torah’s programs engage youth in the natural world and the rhythms of the Hebrew calendar through Jewish stories, teachings, songs, and prayers.
+We help youth learn about themselves, become more self-reliant, and deepen their relationship to nature and Jewish tradition.

-We welcome participants of all backgrounds—Jewish and multi-faith —and celebrate diversity of Jewish knowledge, practice, belief, and expression.
-We focus on the earth-based aspects of Jewish tradition and seek to model and create Jewish community that is inclusive and supportive of all participants in cultivating meaningful, personal relationships with Judaism.
+We welcome participants of all backgrounds—Jewish, multi-faith and beyond—and celebrate diversity of Jewish knowledge, practice, belief, and expression.
+We focus on the earth-based aspects of Jewish tradition.
+We model and create Jewish community that is inclusive and supportive of all participants in helping them cultivate meaningful, personal relationships with Judaism.

 Wilderness Torah creates a pluralistic community platform where individuals of the range of religious observance can participate.
 We support the observance of Jewish law, such as Shabbat and kashrut (Jewish dietary laws), and provide our diverse community with many options for religious observance.